 - a.
 Invasions of Sexual Privacy. - i.
 Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - ii.
 Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - iii.
-Using depictions of nudity or sexual activity to extort something of value from a person.
+Using depictions of nudity or sexual activity to extort something of value from a person. - b.

-- b.
 Sexual intercourse with a person under the age of 18. - c.
 Exposing one's genitals in a public place for the purpose of sexual gratification. - d.
 Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under this Policy. - e.
 Engaging in Retaliation.
-Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee or their participation in the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.
+Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee, or their participation in, refusal to participate in, or assistance with the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.

-An adverse action is conduct that would discourage a reasonable person from reporting Prohibited Conduct or participating in a process provided for in this Policy, such as threats, intimidation, harassment and coercion.
-Retaliation does not include good faith actions lawfully pursued in response to a report of Prohibited Conduct.
+An adverse action is conduct that would discourage a reasonable person from reporting Prohibited Conduct or participating in a process provided for in this Policy, such as threats, intimidation, harassment, discrimination and coercion.
+Good faith actions lawfully pursued in response to a report of Prohibited Conduct (such as gathering evidence) are not, without more, retaliation.